MARBLE FALLS, Texas -- Before the sun was even up, hundreds of people lined the shores of Lake Marble Falls on Sunday to watch history happen.

-TxDOT spokeswoman Kelli Reyna tells KVUE their contractors decided to implode the bridge versus taking it down mechanically to save time.
+Texas Department of Transportation spokeswoman Kelli Reyna told KVUE their contractors decided to implode the bridge versus taking it down mechanically to save time.

 "They said look, we think that we can do an implosion and it will be just as safe and actually help speed up the timeline," Reyna said.

 TxDOT expects to save up to three months of construction time, so the U.S. 281 bridge project is completed by 2014.

 "We're going to go ahead and put in a new bridge that's going to be safe, and we're going to make sure it can have another long life," said Reyna.